tapans/DIY-Surveillance-with-Smartphones/README.md

-# DIY-Surveillance-with-old-smart-phones
+# DIY-Surveillance-with-smart-phones
-> DIY hack for a complete CCTV solution using open source software and old smartphones.
+> DIY hack for a complete CCTV solution using open source software and smartphones.
 ----

 ## Open Source & Commercial Software Used: